mfx9/mrtp/README.md

 ## Installation instructions

 For writing output files, Mrtp depends on the
-[png++ library](http://www.nongnu.org/pngpp/), which is a C++ wrapper for libpng.
+[png++ library](http://www.nongnu.org/pngpp/), a C++ wrapper for libpng.
 In the first step, run "make" in the "png++" folder.
 This will automatically download and unpack all necessary files. png++ is a header library and does not require compilation.

-Then, run "make" in the main folder of Mrtp.
+Then, run "make" in the main folder.
 An executable file "mrtp" will be generated that is ready to run.
 Typing in "mrtp -h" will display a list of available options and an example of use.